-&lt;sup>8 For example, see section 96A of the Communications Act (reasonable grounds for believing that there has been or is a contravention of a condition).
+16 An example would be where we are taking enforcement action under section 96A of the Communications Act where we have reasonable grounds for believing that there has been or is a contravention of a condition identified in section 45 of the Communications Act.

-&lt;sup>9 For example, this might be the case if we are resolving a dispute under section 188 of the Communications Act (procedure for resolving disputes relating to the provision of Network Access).
+17 An example would be where we are resolving a dispute under section 188 of the Communications Act relating to the provision of network access.